GhostInTheSteiner/Composition-Compass/README.md

 The current track will also be skipped at the same time, so you don't have to listen to it until the very end.
 Of course, you can also press the `Like` and `Dislike` buttons displayed on-screen.
 The volume button triggers can be enabled and disabled by checking the checkbox below the player.

+#### With a car stereo

-The triggers are mainly implemented to sort out tracks without looking on the screen, which is useful while driving long distances in your car (assuming you have an automatic gearbox, otherwise you should probably reconsider that use-case lol)
+The triggers were mainly implemented to sort out tracks without looking on the screen, which is useful while driving long distances in your car.
+However – while the volume button triggers work with any car stereo – they're far from ideal.
+You'll still have to keep you smartphone around you, and make sure it doesn't drop to the floor while pushing the breaks.

+Hence, **it's also possible (and very recommendable!) to use the buttons on your car stereo directly.**.
+As long your phone is paired with the stereo via a Bluetooth connection (AVRCP), the following will work:

+`Skip Forward`: Like a track (to `Favorites`
+`Play / Pause`: Like a track (to `Favorites/More Interesting`) `Skip Backwards`: Dislike a track (to `Recycle Bin`)

+Please note this only works while the volume button triggers are enabled.
+Disabling them will cause your car stereo's controls to work as expected.

 #### IMPORTANT